 HELIOS™ by Utility allows law enforcement to quickly and securely ingest evidence from many disparate systems into one universal view.

-eos™ by Utility (formerly Body Worn by Utility) is more than just a body camera.
-The technology embedded in the officers’ uniforms to prevent them from detaching is the only system that can facilitate policy-based, high-speed data collection that delivers instant, transparent and secure intelligence when time and truth are critical.
+EOS™ by Utility (formerly Body Worn by Utility) is more than just a body camera.
+The technology embedded in the officers’ uniforms to prevent them from detaching is the only police body worn camera system that can facilitate policy-based, high-speed data collection that delivers instant, transparent and secure intelligence when time and truth are critical.
 And its enhanced user interface offers an improved media layout, unified media and messages page, an audio recorder, and more.

 Privacy vs. Protection

 When communities are educated on how technology is built and used in certain instances, they are more apt to feeling comfortable with having cameras around.
 As time goes on, there’s no avoiding the spread of video capabilities throughout communities.
 But, when used properly, they most certainly protect people, not deprive them of privacy.

 “As long as we come up with safeguards so that technology is not abused, we can benefit from the ability for machines to analyze data tirelessly without a break so they can capture important incidents,” states Simon Araya.

 For example, luggage cannot be left unattended in airports.
 But what if there were cameras with learned behaviors about detecting unmonitored bags monitoring the entire airport?
 This technology would save lives while increasing privacy, as airport employees will not need to look through someone’s personal belongings.

 Another example literally hits (and helps) closer to home.
 Many neighborhoods implement license plate readers to filter out residents from unknown vehicles.
 These devices capture various data and can alert administrators immediately when known offenders enter your community in real-time.